snyamahmoud/fsnd-linux-server-config/README.md

   is done in the ssh configuration, look at the corresponding config file for hints, or **google 'linux ssh disable root login'**.

+7. Firewall

+  You can set up your system in a way that it only accepts traffic on certain ports and blocks everything else.
+The traditional linux tool to do that is 'iptables'.
+As this is powerful but hard to use for beginners, ubuntu comes with a firewall setup tool that is much easier to use: 'ufw', the 'uncomplicated firewall'.

+  **Google terms: 'linux firewall setup', 'ubuntu ufw'**

+  The project explicitly asks us to use 'ufw', so only spend time on 'iptables' documentation if you are curious.
+It is not needed to configure the firewall as requested.

+  We are asked to block everything, and allow incoming connections for these
+  services:

+  - SSH on port 2200 (we moved it there in the step above)
+  - HTTP on port 80 (we will run a webserver later)
+  - NTP on port 123 (explained in the next step)

+  The ubuntu documentation of UFW is detailed enough to do this.
+You configure the firewall by calling

+  $ sudo ufw [allow|deny] [service|port]

+  Don't forget to enable the firewall when you're finished configuring it.
+  Also, when it is enabled, make sure you can still log in before logging out of your running ssh session!
+This is another excellent opportunity to lock yourself out from your own VM.

+  If you are curious where the configuration you entered on the command line is stored, **google 'ubuntu ufw rules stored'**.
+Also remember that the 'ufw status' command has a 'verbose' option for more information.

 20. Addendum I: sending / delivering local email

   Some tasks ask for notification emails being sent in certain situations.